“Together We Nurture, Inspire and Achieve”

 I’d like to update you on the expectations and procedures in place at Gnoll Primary to support you and your child’s learning during the Coronavirus Crisis.

 Firstly we want to reassure you and the pupils that we will not be trying to emulate the school day or expecting you to become teachers.
-However we will be providing regular, flexible learning experiences for all our pupils to engage with whilst our school remains closed.
+However we will be providing regular, flexible learning experiences for all our pupils to engage with whilst you are at home isolating.
 Our aim is that our pupils feel connected, motivated and interested as we go through this situation together.

 We understand that there will be a lot of challenges ahead but please do not underestimate the value of the learning experiences a home environment is providing too.
 Getting children involved in household activities such as cleaning, cooking and gardening are all educational too.
 In Wales we are lucky enough to have a Hwb platform which all your children have access to and BBC Bitesize will also be providing distance learning lessons over the next few weeks too.
-The Welsh Government will be publishing a ‘Continuation of Learning Framework – Stay Safe, Stay Learning’ over the next few days so the guidance set out below may be subject to change.
+The Welsh Government have published a ‘Back to school in September’ .
+Click here to visit the WG Website

 Supporting Our Parents and Carers